NYC Bicycle Accident Lawyer Glenn Herman Explains New Yorkers Bicycle Parking Problems

 Streetblogs NYC, a non-profit biking, walking and transit organization, has declared that “The Bike Parking Revolution is Here (With Your Help)!
 The plan is to generate advertising revenue and allow cyclists to park free of charge.

 New York City currently has a “Bikes in Buildings” program that has provided indoor parking to over 13,000 bicycles in almost 400 commercial office buildings.
 This program is based on the Bicycle Access to Office Buildings Law (Local Laws of The City of New York No. 107).
 The law requires commercial office buildings to allow cyclists to bring bicycles into offices by elevator, upon request.
-A fact sheet which instructs how you can request your office building to allow elevator access for your bicycle can be downloaded at
+A fact sheet that instructs how you can request your office building to allow elevator access for your bicycle can be downloaded at

 As most improvements in the City do not happen overnight, it remains to be seen if the new bicycle parking pods are going to be popular and whether the Mayor’s Office will allow these installations.
-With the installation of Citibike kiosks and the increase in dedicated bike lanes, available street parking has been slowing decreasing.
+With the installation of Citibike kiosks and the increase in dedicated bike lanes, available street parking has been slowly decreasing.
 It is anticipated that New Yorkers who street park their cars will not be happy with the loss of additional parking spots.

-For more information on the cycling challenges in the New York City metro area including Manhattan, Brooklyn, Queens, the Bronx and Staten Island, understanding your rights as biker and citizen then Glenn Herman the NYC bicycle accident lawyer with the personal injury law firm of Herman and Herman PC, can help guide injured cyclists and other injury victims recovered some of their lost quality of life they had before being the victim of an accident or crash event involving a motor vehicle.
+For more information on the cycling challenges in the New York City metro area including Manhattan, Brooklyn, Queens, the Bronx and Staten Island, understanding your rights as a biker and citizen then Glenn Herman the NYC bicycle accident lawyer with the personal injury law firm of Herman and Herman PC can help guide injured cyclists and other injury victims recovered some of their lost quality of life they had before being the victim of an accident or crash event involving a motor vehicle.

 >> Contact our law firm: >> https://hermannyc.com/nyc-bike-injury-case-intake/